 - 2 to 3 medium sized tomatoes chopped or 1 cup chopped tomatoes

 - 1 medium sized onion, chopped

 - 2 to 3 medium sized garlic cloves, chopped or crushed

 - 1 or 2 bay leaf or tej patta

-- ½ cup chopped coriander leaves (cilantro leaves) or parsley or equal amounts of coriander leaves and parsley leaves
+- ½ cup chopped cilantro leaves (coriander leaves) or parsley or equal amounts of cilantro leaves and parsley leaves

 - 2.5 to 3 cups vegetable stock or water or add as required